 What I’m about to say will seem really obvious.
 Bear with me, please.

-As I teach in my change leadership programs, effectively communicating change to those responsible for making it happen is crucial for success.
+As I teach in my change leadership program, effectively communicating change to those responsible for making it happen is crucial for success.

 Like I said: obvious.

 Or it should be.
 The problem, however, lies in the fact that by the time the change initiative is ready to be rolled out, the people responsible for communicating what needs to happen have been living with it for a long time – at least weeks, sometimes months.
 They’ve designed it, mapped it out, reviewed it, budgeted it, timelined it, risk-assessed it, and are generally pretty well over it.

 They know the what, why, and how inside-out, backwards, sideways, and upside-down.